Risk Management Activities

 Initiatives for corporate risk

 We conducted a risk survey for Genba from the on-site operations perspective, interviews with management from the management perspective and analysis of the external environment to identify and assess the major risks and action issues that could hinder the achievement of the Mid-term Plan (K27).
-Among these, we have defined “corporate risks” as the risks that would have a major impact on management and require an enhanced response.
-The Risk and Crisis Management Committee examines the themes of these risks, and the Management Board decides upon risk themes and risk owners (Executive Officers).
-Each owner establishes a countermeasure team to carry out initiatives.
+Among main risks, we have defined “corporate risks” as the risks that would have a major impact on management and require an enhanced response.
+Once a year, the Risk and Crisis Management Committee conducts a review based on its analyses of an internal survey and the external environment as well as interviews with management, and the Management Board decides upon risk themes and risk owners (Executive Officers).
+Each owner establishes a countermeasure team to propose countermeasures, monitor risks and respond when risks materialize.

 The Risk and Crisis Management Committee deliberates on the effectiveness of countermeasures and manages its progress, and the Management Board reviews themes every year.
 In its reviews, we also consider new corporate risks and make changes to the content of our priority efforts, and continuously strengthen our responses.
 For corporate risks that have been addressed to a certain level of success, they are shifted to a day-to-day management system by the department in charge.